 Program Outcome Report

-Since May 2012, there have been 81 graduates from the University of South Dakota counselor education program.
-Specifically, 45 earned an M.A. in clinical mental health counseling (CMHC) specialization, 30 earned an M.A. in school counseling (SC) specialization, and six earned a Ph.D. in counselor education.
-Between June 2015 and May 2016 there were 13 CMHC, seven SC and two Ph.D. graduates.
+Between May 2012 and May 2017, there have been 102 graduates from the University of South Dakota counselor education program.
+Specifically, 59 earned a M.A. in clinical mental health counseling (CMHC) specialization, 35 earned a M.A. in school counseling (SC) specialization and eight earned a Ph.D. in counselor education.
+Between June 2016 and May 2017 there were 14 CMHC, five SC and two Ph.D. graduates.
 On average the program accepts approximately 20 students per year and since 2010 the average completion rate for the program (all specializations) is about 95 percent.
-It is important to note that since 2010, 100 percent of the clinical mental health counseling, school counseling and counselor education graduates secured employment within six months of their graduation.
+It is important note that since 2010, 100 percent of CMHC, SC and Ph.D. graduates secure employment within six months of their graduation.

 Program Outcome Report